mark-claypool/names-n-pics/README.md

 Single script that does it all (after initial saves).

-Make options to generate "pic-name.html" and "pic-name.docx".
+Make options to generate "name-pic.html" and "name-pic.docx".

 ----------------------